-OCRA contains an extensive prohibition on contributions coming from persons negotiating certain contracts with the City of Oakland or Oakland School Board.
-In essence, OCRA prohibits these "contractors," as defined, from making any contribution to candidates for local office between the time negotiations on the affected contracts begin and 180-days after the completion or termination of negotiations on the contract.
+OCRA contains an extensive prohibition on contributions by persons negotiating certain contracts with the City of Oakland or Oakland Unified School District Board.
+OCRA prohibits contractors that meet certain OCRA criteria from making any contribution to candidates for local office between the time negotiations on the affected contracts begin and 180-days after the completion or termination of negotiations on the contract.